-During 2016, the Committee was assisted by Meridian, its compensation consultant.
+During 2017, the Committee was assisted by Meridian, its compensation consultant.
 Prior to its engagement by the Committee in 2010, Meridian had not provided services to the Committee or the Company.
-In connection with its assignments in 2016, Meridian provided information to the Committee about market compensation practices in the utility industry and made recommendations related to the executive compensation program.
-Meridian also worked with management to develop market information for the Committee's review in connection with the Committee's consideration in February 2016 of adjustments to officer compensation.
-During 2016, Meridian provided no services to us other than those described above.
+In connection with its assignments in 2017, Meridian provided information to the Committee about market compensation practices in the utility industry and made recommendations related to the executive compensation program.
+Meridian also worked with management to develop market information for the Committee's review in connection with the Committee's consideration in February 2017 of adjustments to officer compensation.
+During 2017, Meridian provided no services to us other than those described above.
 The Committee considered the independence of Meridian using NYSE independence rules and found Meridian to be independent.

 Management also worked with Willis Towers Watson to develop market information for the Committee's review in connection with the Committee's annual consideration of adjustments to officer compensation.
-In 2016, management also retained Willis Towers Watson on the Company's behalf to provide actuarial services for our benefit plans.
+In 2017, management also retained Willis Towers Watson on the Company's behalf to provide services related to our benefit plans, including actuarial and consulting services and brokerage services in connection with post-retirement health insurance.
 The Willis Towers Watson data was reviewed by Meridian as the Committee's independent consultant to ensure that Willis Towers Watson's methodology was consistent with our executive compensation philosophy.